Mithunsenthil/Optimized-Inventory-Flow/README.md

 ## Overview

 This project implements an **Inventory Management System** using the **Branch and Bound algorithm** to optimize job scheduling under predefined constraints.
 The system aims to improve task allocation efficiency and accuracy in managing inventory flows.
-The Branch and Bound technique ensures that the scheduling problem is solved optimally, considering constraints such as job deadlines, processing times, and other resource limitations.
+The Branch and Bound technique ensures that the scheduling problem is solved optimally, considering constraints such as job release time, processing times, and other resource limitations.

 ## Features

 - **Job Scheduling Optimization**: Efficiently schedules jobs to optimize inventory flow based on predefined constraints.
-- **Constraint Handling**: Takes into account constraints such as job deadlines, processing times, and resources available.
+- **Constraint Handling**: Takes into account constraints such as job release time, processing times, and resources available.
 - **Accuracy**: Provides accurate task allocation using a decision tree-based approach, considering all possible outcomes.
 - **Efficiency**: Reduces time complexity for large datasets and inventory tasks, ensuring scalability.